MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxevents/nf-acxevents-acxeventcreate.md

 ### -param Object

 An ACXOBJECT that is described in [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).
-This object is used to TBD.

 ### -param Attributes